thendo-rambane/handmade_hero/Readme.md

 - Learn conversion from rust `&str` to c type `char` strings
   - Use a vector of u16 to represent wide strings and chain a 0 at the end to null terminate.
+  - Return vector as pointer strings are represented as `*u16`

 ## Day 2 (Opening a window)